-Ken works with the Board of Directors to develop and implement a variety of programs which protect and conserve the natural resources and special places of Indian River County.
+Since 2004, Ken has worked with the Board of Directors to develop and implement a variety of programs which protect and conserve the natural resources and special places of Indian River County.
 Ken has a Master's Degree in Landscape Architecture from the State College of Environmental Science and Forestry in Syracuse, New York and a Bachelor's Degree in Architecture from the University of Buffalo.
-He previously managed the New York State Farmland Protection Program and before that was Director of Land Protection for the Columbia Land Conservancy in the Hudson River Valley.
-Ken most recently served as the President of the Alliance of Florida Land Trusts, and on the City of Sebastian Natural Resources Board.
+He previously managed the New York State Farmland Protection Program.
+Ken recently served on the Citizen's Advisory Committee of the Indian River Lagoon National Estuary Program.
+Currently, he serves on the Executive Committee of the Alliance of Florida Land Trusts, where he served as President for two years, and on the Indian River County Chamber Government Issues Committee.

 Melissa DePriest is a lifelong Florida resident.
 Having grown up on the Treasure Coast, nature conservation has been an important matter for Melissa and her family.
 Melissa holds a Bachelor's Degree in Public Relations from the University of Florida and a Master's Degree in Public Administration from Nova Southeastern University.
 She has worked for 18 years in the non-profit sector in philanthropy and donor relations.
 She and her husband Lonnie relish spending their free time enjoying the great outdoors by paddle boarding, cycling, hiking, and more.